endenwer/svelte-restate/docs/API.md

 <a id=reg-sub></a>
 ### `regSub<V, S extends Subscriptions, Args extends any[]>(name: string, inputStoresFn: (args: Args) => S, computationFn: (values: StoresValues<S>, args: Args) => V): (...args: Args) => Subscription<V>`

-Works like `ReguRootSub`, but accept `inputStoresFn` as the second arguments.
+Works like `ReguRootSub`, but accepts `inputStoresFn` as the second arguments.

 Parameters:

 * `name` - name of the subscription
 * `inputStoresFn` - accept subscription's arguments and returns subscriptions
-* `computationFn` - this function will receive root state as first paramenter and arguments as the second.
+* `computationFn` - this function will receive values of subscriptions returned by `inputStoresFn` and subscription's arguments.
 It should calculate subscription value and return it.

 ```ts
 import store from './store'